 From the opening bars, Weissensee has a moody sound.
 It reminds me of Pink Floyd.
 The tempo is slow, just Klaus’ drums providing the hypnotic heartbeat.
 Guitars wah-wah, as if speaking in some unknown language.
 Together, they march along purposefully, as elements of rock, psychedelia, funk, Krautrock and ambient music create a dramatic, cinematic opus.

 Negativland” (Negative Land) is the second track in the three part movement.
 It features Klaus’ trademark motorik beat.
 The sound of pneumatic drills, applause and a discordant symphony assail you.
-It has a psychedelic sound, that reminds me of Sgt.
+It has a psychedelic sound, reminiscent of Sgt.
 Peppers Lonely Heart’s Club Band.
 Then it’s all change.
 A bubbling bass combines with Klaus’ motorik beat.
-Shredded guitars spraying feedback add free jazz sound.
-There’s an avant grade influence as sound effects are unleashed.
+Shredded guitars spraying feedback add a free jazz sound.
+There’s an avant-garde influence as sound effects are unleashed.
 Neu use panning effectively, meaning the music surrounds you.
 By now they’re in a groove, and are exploring it fully.
 Rock, funk, jazz and psychedelia are combined as the Krautrock pioneers become one.
 It’s as if Klaus and Michael know what the other is about to do, as they create an uber funky, hypnotic, groove-laden track.

 Closing Neu! is Lieber Honig” (Dear Honey).
 This was the final piece in this groundbreaking movement.
 It has pensive, spacious and melancholy introduction.
 Space is left, before a tender, fragile and ethereal vocal makes its entrance.
 Just like the arrangement, it spacious and wistful.
 It’s akin to a stream of consciousness, or a cathartic confessional cleansing.
 When the vocal drops out, a droning noise drifts in.
 This is the polar opposite to the rest of the arrangement.
 After that, the track reminds me of Im Gluck, as someone rows a boat across.
 That’s all you can hear, apart from the droning noise heading into the distance.
 The result is an enigmatic, ethereal and experimental track which poses more questions than answers.